andyjessop/cloudflare-ai-style-guide/README.md

-# Cloudflare Workers – Style Guide
+# AI on Cloudflare Workers – A Style Guide

 A **style guide** for building Cloudflare Worker projects that make use of: